 Sydney artist Gemma Rasdall breathes new life into old sails and the vibrant seascapes she produces tell the story of a life well lived by the sea.
 Growing up in the beautiful bay of Pittwater was an ideal location to instil a love for the water.
 Weekends were spent racing out of the local sailing club, whilst at home (with an art teacher for a mother) creativity was the primary focus.

 Since choosing to leave a career in Textile Design in 2017, Gemma has been practicing full time as an artist.
 She has been selected as a finalist in a number of prestigious prizes including the Lloyd Rees Memorial Art Prize (2019), The Ravenswood Art Prize (2019,2020), The Northern Beaches Art Prize (2019, 2020) and the John Lesley Art Prize (2020).
-Gemma is determined to continue to push the boundaries of traditional marine art and make a name for herself in the Australian art community.
+Gemma is determined to continue to push the boundaries of traditional art structures and make a name for herself in the Australian art community.

 She currently lives on her modest yacht with puppy Arkie and works from her Scotland Island studio.